MuhtasimTanmoy/Trade-Journal/Terms.md

 `Spread:` The difference between the bid and ask price of a security or other asset.

 `Leverage:` The use of borrowed funds to increase the potential return on an investment.
+It turns good deal into great deal.
+Major way how bank makes money.

 `Margin:` The amount of money that must be deposited in a margin account in order to trade on margin.